mtatton/nbterm/README.md

 1] execute: nbtermix foo.ipynb

-2] There should be notebook ready for You to use
+2] There should be Notebook ready for You to use

 3] ctrl+o to open current cell in external editor